ematthews/pymsproject/README.md

 This utility will parse a Microsoft Project XML file and attempt to derive some insights into the contents.

+## Project File Assumptions
+There are a few assumptions that are made in regards to the layout of the Project file contents.

+* The *first* task item is expected to be a *rollup* of the various milestones in the remaining Project file.

 ## Generating the Project XML File
 The XML file is presently required instead of directly using the Microsoft Project file format (.MPP).
 In order to properly generate this file, perform